collective/collective.recipe.backup/README.txt

 =================

 The recipe supports the following options, none of which are needed by default.
-The most common one to change is ``location``, as that allows you to place your backups in some system-wide directory like ``/var/zopebackups/instancename/``.
+The most common ones to change are ``location`` and ``blobbackuplocation``, as those allow you to place your backups in some system-wide directory like ``/var/zopebackups/instancename/`` and ``/var/zopebackups/instancename-blobs/``.

 location
     Location where backups are stored.
 Defaults to ``var/backups`` inside the buildout directory.

+blobbackuplocation
+    Directory where the blob storage will be backed up to.
+Defaults to ``var/blobstoragebackups`` inside the buildout directory.

 keep
     Number of full backups to keep.
 Defaults to ``2``, which means that the